 The higher price will create a higher level of profitability, providing the costs don’t substantially increase.

-Feed cost can be the most expensive cost in raising pigs.
+Feed cost can be the most expensive cost of raising pigs.
 The cost of feed will account for around three-quarters of the total cost of keeping pigs.

 Allowing the pigs to roam free-range does help to keep the costs lower.
 The pigs will eat almost anything whilst roaming around, as they are not fussy eaters.
 These animals will eat large quantities of food during their lifetime.